faxmachine19/Classwork/README.md

 ### CMSC422

 Introduction to machine learning.
-Contains
+Contains final project - analyzing effectiveness of different methods of replacing missing data for a fictional dataset on water potability.

-### TODO: More classes
+### STAT400

+Applied probability and statistics I. Contains final group project - analyzing COVID data at the time (spring 2021).

 ### TODO: SAND fork (or put it in other folder)